 Pretty Bad.
 But I did enjoy Trevor Donovan.

 Nothing special here.
-Same old same old story partially redeemed by the character of Johnny Blake played by a well cast Trevor Donovan.
-The secondary characters were played by Hallmark perennials, though the 2 female leads were relative new comers to the Hallmark stable.
-Emily Tennant, the bride who provides the #2 lead was fresh and appealing.
+Same old same old story partially redeemed by the character of Johnny Blake played by a well-cast Trevor Donovan.
+The secondary characters were played by Hallmark perennials, though the 2 female leads were relative newcomers to the Hallmark stable.
+Emily Tennant, the bride, who provides the #2 lead was fresh and appealing.
 I see Hallmark in her future.
-I wish Hallmark would steer away from extravagantly beautiful heroines towards more down to earth girls .
+I wish Hallmark would steer away from extravagantly beautiful heroines toward more down-to-earth girls.
 I just can relate to cute more than impossibly gorgeous.
-All though this is a backhanded compliment to the physical beauty of Rachel Skarsten, I was distracted throughout most of the movie by her over processed long ringlets.
+All though this is a backhanded compliment to the physical beauty of Rachel Skarsten, I was distracted throughout most of the movie by her over-processed long ringlets.
 What is this?
 1989?

 On a side note, when, oh when, is Hallmark inc. going to get on the bandwagon and start starring a few of the talented and numerous black actors and actresses as the romantic leads?
 And I’m not talking about black bosses, black millionaire clients, or black best friends.
-A.) It seriously calls into question their values, And B.), It’s super stupid business wise.
+A.) It seriously calls into question their values, and B.), It’s super stupid business-wise.
 The most popular and profitable romances and dramas in the theatres today feature black people in the leads.
 Tyler Perry anyone?
-What about Malcom D. Lee and his Best Man movies?
+What about Malcolm D. Lee and his Best Man movies?
 There are dozens of examples.
 Come on.
-I have more than a few black women friends who would jump on such a Hallmark movie like white on rice.
+I have more than a few black women friends who would jump on such a Hallmark movie like a duck on a junebug.
 I can’t believe they have seldom been called on this.
 WTH?!**4 stars out of 10**